samedhi/datastore-backup/README.md

 3. Re-hydrate the backup data into `ndb.Model` entities

 # Detailed Steps
-1. Create a backup using one of the following methods. (~5 minutes + backup time)
+1. Create a backup of datastore in a Google Cloud Storage bucket using one of the following methods. (~5 minutes + backup time)
    1. [Instructions for creating backup](https://cloud.google.com/appengine/docs/standard/python/console/datastore-backing-up-restoring)
    2. [Instructions for creating periodic backup (Alpha)](https://cloud.google.com/appengine/articles/scheduled_backups)

 2. Download the backup from the Google Cloud Storage bucket created in the above step.
    1. Install and setup the Google Cloud Tools.
 The easiest way to do so is to download the bucket using `gsutil` ([available here](https://cloud.google.com/sdk/docs/) as the latest Google Cloud SDK).
-   2. Switch to the project that you contains the backups in question.
+   2. Switch to the project that contains the backups.
       ```bash
       # List out all the projects you have
       > gcloud projects list

       # switch active configuration to example-project-name
-      > gcloud config set project example-project-name
+      > gcloud config set project example-project
       ```
    3. Download the actual bucket using the name of the bucket that you specified in step 1.